 Origin: Peru - Certified Organic

 Z Natural Foods strives to offer the highest quality organically grown, raw, vegan, gluten free, non-GMO products available and exclusively uses low temperature drying techniques to preserve all the vital enzymes and nutrients.
-Our Raw Cacao Paste Wafers come from organically grown Cacao Beans that pass our strict quality assurance which includes testing for botanical identity, heavy metals, chemicals, and microbiological contaminants.
+Our Raw Cacao Paste Wafers come from organically grown Cacao Beans that pass our strict quality assurance which typically includes testing for botanical identity, chemicals, and microbiological contaminants.
 ZNaturalFoods.com offers Raw Organic Cacao Paste Wafers packaged in airtight pouches for optimum freshness.
 Keep your Organic raw Cacao Paste Wafers in a cool, dark, dry place.

 1. Cacao as fruit of cacao tree